ustwo/engineering-blog/_posts/2024-02-08-getting-started-with-visionos.md

 }
 ```

-If done correctly, the Canvas should update and show nothing...that's because we haven't asked the RealityView
+If done correctly, the Canvas should update and show... nothing, that's because we haven't asked the RealityView
 to draw anything.

 ![Blank Screen](/assets/visionos/blank.png)